The Best Ways to Exercise in the Heat

 Low Impact Exercise

-Low-impact exercises like yoga or pilates can be an ideal way of working out in the heat and enjoying the sun without overdoing it.
+Low-impact exercises, such as yoga or Pilates, can be an ideal way to work out in the heat and enjoy the sun without overexertion.
 You can put yourself in the shade or out of direct sunlight, and whilst still a solid workout, you’re less likely to exert yourself as much.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.